jgujerry/python-web-examples/django-postgres/README.md

 # django-postgres

-This is a starter template for project using Django Postgres stack!
+This is a starter example for project using Django Postgres stack!

 *Stack Information*